pnovok/dbt_demo/README.md

 # Welcome to the demo dbt project!

 This project is full pipeline.
-I[m using FiveTran connector to ingest data files from Azure Blob storage to Databricks bronze layer.
-Then I'm using dbt core to run data transformations and load silver layer tables and aggregations at the gold layer.]
+I'm using FiveTran connector to ingest data files from Azure Blob storage to Databricks bronze layer.
+Then I'm using dbt core to run data transformations and load silver layer tables and aggregations at the gold layer.

 ### Using the starter project